-The Dabchick Wildlife Reserve is situated in the in the Waterberg district of Limpopo Province, South Africa.
+The Dabchick Wildlife Reserve is situated in the Waterberg district of Limpopo Province, South Africa.
 The reserve is roughly a two and a half hour drive from the OR Tambo international airport in Johannesburg.
 The area is a malaria-free zone.
 The reserve caters for nature lovers who want to experience the wonders of the African bush, in comfort but without the intrusion of modern life.

 Spring is a variable season in the Waterberg area, since the days can be warm and dry but, the nights can still be cold.
 The grass is still dry but trees begin to bud and some of them flower spectacularly.
 Game is still easily spotted in the short dry grass.